danpaul/reddit_comment_scraper/README.md

 ## About

-reddit_comment_scraper is a utitlity which intermittently fetches the top posts on Reddit and and save their comments to a database.
+`reddit_comment_scraper` is a utitlity which intermittently fetches the top 100 posts on Reddit and and saves their comments to a database.

 ## To Run